sablier-labs/docs/protocol/technical-reference-v2/contract.SablierV2LockupLinear.md

 ### getStreamedAmount

-Calculates the amount that has been streamed to the recipient, in units of the token's decimals.
+Calculates the amount that has been streamed to the recipient, in units of the asset's decimals.

 ```solidity